Bash-09/tf2_bot_kicker/README.md

 Note: I encourage you to not leave chat_reminders on if the period is reasonably low (maybe 30 seconds?) as that may be annoying for the other players, find a balance or turn reminders off.
 I personally play with join_alerts on but no chat_reminders at a period of 10 seconds.

-# Compiling
+# Building

-I believe this should build without issue using Cargo on Windows, on Linux you may have to install libxdo.
+This program should build without issue through Cargo on Windows, on Linux it should build provided the libraries listed above are installed.

 # Additional Information